alimamarankgroup/HPMN/readme.md

-# Lifelong Sequential Modeling with Personalized Memorizationfor User Response Prediction
+# Lifelong Sequential Modeling with Personalized Memorization for User Response Prediction

 A `tensorflow` implementation of all the compared models for the SIGIR 2019 paper: Lifelong Sequential Modeling with Personalized Memorizationfor User Response Prediction.